Lorenzras/lorenzras/README.md

 - 🤔 I’m looking for help with reducing openAI API costs.
 - 💬 Ask me about anything.
 - I speak native Tagalog (Philippines), conversational English, and some Japanese I learned from work and anime.
-- Some of my repositories from gigs are private.
+- All of my repositories from gigs are private.